ros2/sros2/SROS2_MacOS.md

 In the rest of these instructions we assume that every terminal setup the environment as instructed above.

-## Preparing you environment for the demo
+## Preparing the environment for the demo

 ### Create a folder for the files required by this demo